 Do you only need to receive important calls?
 Are you receiving a lot of unwanted calls?

 A receptionist can qualify and filter out unwanted calls.
 Ensuring you have more time to focus on the calls that matter most.

 More and more businesses are hiring virtual receptionists.

-But is this decision the best for them?
 As expected, working with live receptionists has its advantages and disadvantages, just like hiring on-premise receptionists does.

 You need to decide whether your business will benefit more from the service of an on-premise receptionist or the efficiency and affordability of a virtual receptionist.

 As you can see, while on-premises receptionists may provide a higher level of professionalism and can be more invested in the company’s interests than remote receptionists, they are also more expensive and add to common staffing overhead issues.

 A poorly trained remote receptionist or a live assistant with a poor attitude may reflect poorly on your company’s reputation and affect your business.
 Since remote receptionists are not a part of your team, they might not be as dedicated to the company’s success as your on-site staff.
 That’s why you need to hire a virtual receptionist company known for its expert assistants and impeccable reputation.

 The cost of acquiring this service depends on several factors, including call volume and the type of business you’re running.
 There are typically four types of plans for a company that wants to hire these services: